Chicha: Bolivia

 In Bolivia chicha is most often made from maize, especially in the highlands, but amaranth chicha is also traditional and popular.
 Chicha made from sweet manioc, plantain, or banana is also common in the lowlands.
 Bolivian chicha often has alcohol.
 A good description of the preparation of a Bolivian way to make chicha can be found in Cutler, Hugh and Martin Cardenas, "Chicha a Native South American Beer".

 Chile

 In Chile, there are two main types of chicha: apple chicha produced in southern Chile and grape chicha produced in central Chile.
 Both are alcoholic beverages with no distillation, only fermentation.
 Chicha is mostly consumed in the countryside and during festivities, such as Fiestas Patrias on September 18.
 Chicha is usually not found in formal supermarkets unless close to September 18.

+Sites like Máfil in southern Chile were traditional centres of apple chicha produce that was sold in the nearby city of Valdivia.
+With the introduction of beer by the German settlers who arrived in the second half of the 19th century the chicha production in Máfil declined and is now done by few and mostly for consumption within the family.

 Colombia

-In Bogotá, the capital of present-day Colombia, the recipe is plain; cooked maize with sugar, fermented for six to eight days.
+In Bogotá, the capital of present-day Colombia, the recipe is simple; cooked maize is ground with black panela in a large pot.
+The mix is let to ferment for seven to eight days depending on the degree of liquor desired.

+Chicha was outlawed in Colombia in 1949 and remains formally illegal, but brewing continued underground and the drink is openly available in some areas.